Erewash Valley line: Expansion at Trent

 Throughout the final decades of the nineteenth century, sorting siding accommodation at Trent was continually enhanced, as the location became the primary yard for sorting coal wagons from Nottinghamshire and Derbyshire coalfields for southern and eastern destinations, and of course the empty wagons returning.

 On the down side of the line, dealing with returning empties, there were five reception roads and seventeen sorting sidings in 1884.
 Loaded wagons are dealt with on the up side, where in 1884 there were nine reception roads and sixteen sorting sidings.
 Much shunting was done by horses; about forty were sufficient in summer to handle the 18,000 wagons a month.
 During the winter about 26,000 wagons were handled a month.
 Hump working began in 1901, and it considerably speeded wagon sorting.
 The final addition in 1901 was the high-level goods avoiding line from Toton, with its spur to the Nottingham line at Attenborough Junction.
 The work included the provision of quadruple track southwards from the Trent Junctions through Red Hill Tunnel and over the River Trent.

 In the 1930s a thorough modernisation of both yards was planned, and completed in May 1939 for the down yard.
 Work on the up yard was interrupted by the war and not completed until 1952.

 Diesel shunters were then extensively used, and the thirty-five sidings in the down yard could handle nearly 5,000 wagons a day.
 Actual reconstruction in the down yard was kept to a minimum, but in the up yard sixteen miles of track were completely taken up and replaced with twenty-seven miles, within two years.
 Four fans of sorting sidings were laid, comprising thirty-seven roads, plus eleven arrival lines and twenty storage roads.
 These up sidings received up to seventy trains daily in 1952 and despatched sixty; between them, the two yards handled two million wagons a year.

 During the 1960s coal traffic declined sharply as oil imports increased and as natural gas replaced town gas.
 In addition, the eight local power stations were supplied directly from collieries, consuming half of the sixteen million tons of coal produced locally.
 Ratcliffe-on-Soar Power Station at the south end of Red Hill Tunnel burnt nearly 100,000 tons of coal a week, and was fed continuously by 1,300 ton coal trains on the merry-go-round principle.

 Decline of local passenger services

-In common with other local passenger services in the greater Nottingham area, the Ilkeston branch as closed to passengers on 16 June 1947.
+In common with other local passenger services in the greater Nottingham area, the Ilkeston branch was closed to passengers on 16 June 1947.
 Intermediate stations on the main line were later closed and local passenger trains ceased to operate from 2 January 1967.
 Mansfield was by this time a very large population centre without a railway station, and on 7 May 1973 a new station on the Erewash Valley main line was opened at Alfreton, named Alfreton and Mansfield Parkway.